-2 Midterms (30% for the exam you do better on and 20% for the exam you do worse on).
+3 Midterms (35% for the two exams you do better on and 20% for the exam you do worst on).
 These will draw on both lectures and the readings.
 For superior performance; you must have a clear understanding of both.
-There are two midterms so that you can digest the material in smaller chunks, which should allow you to master it better.
-Having two midterms also gives you more practice for the final exam, and the chance to keep bringing up your game, as well as giving you some insurance if one of the exam days is just a bad day.
+There are three midterms so that you can digest the material in smaller chunks, which should allow you to master it better.
+Having three midterms also gives you the chance to keep bringing up your game, as well as giving you some insurance if one of the exam days is just a bad day.
+Because there is no final, the midterms will be cumulative.
+The focus will be on new material but some high level retention of material from earlier lectures/readings will also be required.